Skip to main content

 Configuration

-• target: Specifies the file input containing URLs, usernames, and passwords for testing login functionality.
-This parameter is mandatory.
+• target: Specifies the input file containing URLs, usernames, and passwords required for the login checks.